 Highlight Fine Architectural Features

 A Craftsman-style home has strong “bones.”
-The sturdy structure and clean, prominent lines and exterior details bring a strong force to the building.
+The sturdy structure and clean, prominent lines, and exterior details bring a strong force to the building.
 It would be a total waste not to exploit the gorgeous features that are already there!
 If the damage is cosmetic rather than structural, try giving it an inexpensive facelift.
 Prime, paint, and seal for a DIY fix that won’t break the bank.
-If your porch planks, columns, trims, decking, railings – everything – need to be replaced rather than repaired, consider using low-maintenance materials, such as Boral, Azek, and other vinyl compsites.
+If your porch planks, columns, trims, decking, railings – everything – need to be replaced rather than repaired, consider using low-maintenance materials, such as Boral, Azek, and other vinyl composites.
 Of course, this is even more true for a new build.
 These relatively new materials look like the wood they replace, but they require less maintenance to look good and last longer without deteriorating.

 As with all styles of houses, you can power wash the exterior, clean out the gutters, and clean the windows and screens for an instant transformation.

 White trim on this luxury Craftsman-influenced home pops out from the natural wood siding and calls particular attention to architectural details like the decorative curved wooden gable braces.
 The home has a 3-car garage, 4 bedrooms, and 4 baths (House Plan #198-1015).

 Your front door does more than open and close to let people in and out – it should be inviting, welcoming you and your guests inside.
 What makes a good door stand out?
 The answer is with its decorative elements, which enhance the purely functional part of your house and raise it to the next level of inviting.

 Decorative options really draw your eye to the entryway.
 With several glass patterns, sidelight options, and door styles to consider, you can personalize your entry and make it suit and complement the charm and character of the rest of your Craftsman home.